mrolli/myitjournal/docs/guides/git.md

 **Symptom**

-You created a new feature branch and after some commits you realized that you branched off a feature branch instead of themaster/main branch?
+You created a new feature branch and after some commits you realized that you branched off a feature branch instead of the master/main branch?

 The situation now looks like this, right?